PSH-Computing-AI-club/competition-spring-2025/README.md

 - **[02/05/2025]** — Sign-ups are now allowed by E-Mail to facilitate non-Discord users.
 - **[02/02/2025]** — Practice brackets are now open!
-- **[01/30/2025]** — Sign-ups are now open to people outside the campus, provided they have been invited by faculty or club leadership.
+- **[01/30/2025]** — Sign-ups are now open to people outside the campus.
+Provided they have been invited by faculty or club leadership.

 ## Club Contacts